 The most effective AI speakers combine theoretical knowledge with practical implementation experience.
 This means they've either built AI systems themselves, led AI transformations at major companies, or advised organizations through actual deployments.

 Look for speakers who can discuss specific challenges they encountered during real AI projects.
-At Salesforce's Dreamforce 2024, the highest-rated AI session featured a speaker who walked through her experience implementing machine learning at a Fortune 500 retailer, including the three months when the system actually made predictions worse before the team fixed the data quality issues.
+The highest-rated AI sessions we see typically feature speakers who walk through their actual experience implementing machine learning in real organizations, including the setbacks and surprises along the way.
+Technical audiences respond to authenticity, and nothing builds credibility faster than a speaker who can describe the three months when their system actually performed worse before the team identified and fixed the underlying data quality issues.

 Red flags include speakers whose only AI experience comes from consulting engagements or who speak exclusively in theoretical terms.
-A 2024 survey by Event Manager Blog found that technical audiences rated implementation-focused speakers 2.3 times higher than theory-only presenters.
+Technical audiences consistently rate implementation-focused speakers significantly higher than theory-only presenters.

 Key questions to ask potential speakers: